Gravitational Stability of Vortices in Bose-Einstein Condensate Dark Matter: Setup

 where $l$ is an integer.
 We immediately see that the circulation is quantised in units of $h/m$.

-To obtain vortex solutions, we work in cylindrical coordinates $(r, \chi, z)$, and look for a static solution of the nonlinear Schr{\"o}dinger equation, equation (\ref{NLSe}).
+To obtain vortex solutions, we work in cylindrical coordinates $(r, \chi, z)$ and look for a static solution of the nonlinear Schr{\"o}dinger equation, equation (\ref{NLSe}).
 To satisfy the requirement of single-valuedness, the condensate wave-function must vary as $\exp (i n \chi)$, with $n$ integer.
 We make the vortex ansatz

-It is interesting to note the similarity between this procedure, and that used in obtaining Nielson-Olesen vortices, or Cosmic Strings, in the Abelian-Higgs model \cite{Vilenkin:1986hg}.
-This was mentioned in Section \ref{Introduction}, and will be useful shortly for obtaining equation (\ref{densityapprox}), as shown in \ref{Approximations to the Density Profile}.
-We can obtain an expression for the velocity of a vortex by substituting the vortex ansatz (\ref{ansatz}) into equation (\ref{veldef})
+It is interesting to note the similarity between this procedure, and that used in obtaining Nielson-Olesen vortices, or Cosmic Strings, in the Abelian-Higgs model discussed by \cite{Vilenkin:1986hg}.
+This was mentioned in Section \ref{Introduction}, and will be useful shortly for obtaining equation (\ref{densityapprox}), as shown in Section \ref{Approximations to the Density Profile}.
+We can obtain an expression for the velocity of a vortex by substituting the vortex ansatz, equation (\ref{ansatz}) into equation (\ref{veldef})

 and we note again the discrete nature of the allowed values of velocity.
 From now on we will consider only $n = 1$ vortices.
-Vortices with $n > 1$ are generally expected to be unstable, from energy considerations (see for example Chapter 9.2.2 of \cite{Pethick:2008}), and will break up into several $n = 1$ vortices to make up a vortex lattice, as described above.
+Vortices with $n > 1$ are generally expected to be unstable, from energy considerations - see for example Chapter 9.2.2 of \cite{Pethick:2008} - and will break up into several $n = 1$ vortices to make up a vortex lattice, as described above.
 We can note further that Cosmic Strings with winding numbers $n > 1 $ are also unstable to perturbations \cite{Vilenkin:1986hg}.
-Such defects break down to several $n = 1$ configurations in both a Condensed Matter environment, and a High Energy Field Theoretic one.
-Feynman initially introduced quantised vortices as a purely theoretical tool with which to explain the rotation of the condensate, but the experimental verification of the quantisation of rotational velocities (e.g. by \cite{Packard:1972}) demonstrated that these vortices were indeed real.
-The density profile of a vortex ($\rho(r) = m |R(r)|^2$) is defined by the vortex equation, which results from substituting the vortex ansatz into equation (\ref{NLSe})
+Such defects break down to several $n = 1$ configurations in both a condensed matter environment, and a high-energy field-theoretic one.
+Feynman initially introduced quantised vortices as a purely theoretical tool with which to explain the rotation of the condensate, but the experimental verification of the quantisation of rotational velocities (by, e.g. \cite{Packard:1972}, demonstrated that these vortices were indeed real.
+The density profile $\rho(r) = m |R(r)|^2$ is defined by the vortex equation, which results from substituting the vortex ansatz into equation (\ref{NLSe})

 From equation (\ref{psiinfty}) we see that the density far from the vortex is given by